mcooper7649/blog_nextjs/posts/react-markdown-pkg.md

 React Markdown lets you takes your existing MD files (think ReadMe files) and easily turn them into elegant web content using a framework of your choice and 3rd party plugins.

-> Dislaimer: This site is built using React Markdown
+> `Dislaimer: This site is built using React-Markdown`

 React component to render markdown.